-In the MC arm, the main risks are 1) complication of a diagnostic procedure (lumbar puncture has a very low risk of serious complications such as subdural hematoma and meningitis) and 2) incidental findings on brain CT or MRI, leading to anxiety or additional (diagnostic) procedures and treatments.
+In the MC arm, the main risks are 1) complication of a diagnostic procedure (lumbar puncture is rarely performed and has a very low risk of serious complications such as subdural hematoma and meningitis) 2) incidental findings on brain CT or MRI, leading to anxiety or additional (diagnostic) procedures and treatments and 3) burden of referral.
 In the primary care arm, the main consequence may be a delayed diagnosis.
 This can result from the fact that patient and/or GP decide together that diagnostic certainty is not yet desirable.
 On the other hand, it can be caused by lack of explicit decision making on the wish for diagnostic certainty, possibly resulting in a period of uncertainty for patient and caregiver.
 Appropriate counseling may mitigate the burden of this uncertainty.
 Most importantly, a potentially delayed diagnosis does not affect the prognosis, because no disease-modifying treatment exists.
 Chances of missing other intracranial pathology than a neurodegenerative disease as cause are very low.